BIGBEASTISHANK/bigbeastishank.com/src/blogPost/become-hacker.md

 ---
-title: "How to become a hacker!!!"
+title: "How to become a hacker?"
 description: "Hacking has been a hot topic in recent years and has caught the attention of many aspiring tech enthusiasts.
 Hacking requires a combination of technical skills and a deep understanding of computer systems and networks.
 Whether you want to become a professional ethical hacker or just want to expand your knowledge, this blog will provide you with a roadmap to help you achieve your goals.
 So, let's dive into the exciting world of hacking and learn how to become a successful hacker."
 date: "2023-02-06"
 author: "BIGBEASTISHANK"
 authlink: "https://github.com/bigbeastishank"
-readtime: "3 min"
+readtime: "5 min"
 htags: "Hacker Hacking Cyber Security Ethical Hacker"
 tags: ["Hacker", "Hacking", "Cyber Security", "Ethical Hacker"]
 ---

 # ## Learning Part...

-## Level-1: RESEARCH AND RESOURCES
+## # Level-1: RESEARCH AND RESOURCES

 - The Art of Googling
 - Never give up Attitude, Patience and Consistency.